vkmrishad/cowin-notify/README.md

 Get an email notification if there is a vaccination slot available at your location, by running this script on your computer.

+NB: There is no guarantee if CoWin blocks API

 ## Starting app

     $ python app.py